SueSmith/hello-eleventy/README.md

 You can make edits in the files by opening them from the left sidebar.
 Your blog preview will update as you edit!

+The files you'll want to edit are mostly in the `source` and `public` directories:

-📝 Edit the post content and add new posts in `src/posts`.
+📝 Edit the post content and add new posts in `source/posts`.

-💡 Change your site HTML in the `src/_includes/layouts` files.
+💡 Change your site HTML in the `source/_layouts` files.

+ℹ️ Edit the metadata for your site in the `source/_data` folder.

 🎨 Change your site style rules in `public/style.css`.

 🖼️ Add images in the `public/` folder.

-ℹ️ Edit the metadata for your site in the `data/` folder.

 > Share your draft site with collaborators by opening **💻 Terminal** > **PORTS**.
 >